bhavana2904/Campus-Food-Guide/README.md

 ### UE23CS351A – Database Management System Mini Project

 ## Project Overview
-The **Campus Food Guide** is a web-based application designed to help PES University students, faculty, and staff explore food options available across different campus canteens.
+The **Campus Food Guide** is a web-based application designed to help PES University students, faculty, and staff explore food options available across campus canteens.
-It enables users to browse menus, read authentic peer reviews, view prices and ratings, and make informed dining choices — all within a centralized, easy-to-use platform.
+It enables users to read authentic peer reviews, view prices and ratings, and make informed dining choices — all within a centralized, easy-to-use platform.

 ---